 This is what worked for Etsy.
 Etsy is a niche marketplace for creators of arts and crafts.
 As the founders of Etsy discovered, people who make crafts typically like to buy from other craftspeople.
 This really helped them target exactly one group and spark transactions within that successfully.
 The buyers and sellers happened to be in the same community which helped Etsy focus its efforts.

 Another example is the case of Intuit’s textWeb, an SMS-publishing platform where online publishers can instantly create SMS-based services from their content. txtWeb needed to get traction among developers (who would create the SMS-based services) as well as consumers.
 And txtWeb did this by targeting engineering college students in India, a group which typically had the consumers as well as developers required for the network to kickstart into action.
 WOM among developers became WOM among consumers since the two had such a high overlap.

 Typically, this works best when:

-- The producers themselves are early adopters as consumers: This worked very well for Etsy as craftsmen buy from other craftsmen not just to help support fellow-designers but because they often have a shared view of what they find aesthetically appeaking.
+- The producers themselves are early adopters as consumers: This worked very well for Etsy as craftsmen buy from other craftsmen not just to help support fellow designers but because they often have a shared view of what they find aesthetically appealing.

 When creating a community, this is one of those questions worth a thought.
 If there IS a group that can satisfy both sides of your network, you might save enormous time and energy by seeding your service within that group.